The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Frosting

-Short definition: Temporary whitening of the skin after laser treatment, a clinical indicator of treatment response.
+Short definition: Temporary whitening of the skin after the laser, an indicator of the reaction to treatment.

-Frosting appears as a white-gray veil covering the treated area within seconds after laser impact and gradually disappears over minutes to hours.
-Its intensity can be graded on a scale and serves as a valuable indicator: uniform, moderate frosting confirms good laser–pigment interaction.
+Frosting appears as a white-grey veil covering the treated area within seconds of the laser pulse, fading gradually over a few minutes to a few hours.
+Its intensity is rated on a scale and provides a valuable indicator: even, moderate frosting confirms good laser-pigment interaction.

 G

-Short definition: The care protocol to follow after each tattoo removal session.
+Short definition: The care protocol to follow after each removal session.

-Post-treatment management includes gentle cleansing of the treated area, application of a healing cream, strict total sun protection with SPF 50+, and avoidance of hot water, baths, and swimming pools.
-Adhering to these recommendations directly affects healing quality.
-Poor post-treatment care is a frequent cause of complications.
+Aftercare management includes gentle cleansing of the treated area, application of a healing cream, mandatory total sun protection SPF 50+, and avoiding hot water, baths and swimming pools.
+Following these recommendations directly conditions the quality of healing.
+Poor aftercare is a frequent cause of complications.

 See also: Healing, Skin barrier, Healing time.